-\textbf{Neural ODEs: } neural ODEs are both practically and theoretically fundamental to our work.
-In this section we briefly describe neural ODEs from an OC prospective.
+Neural ODEs are both practically and theoretically\cite{chen2018neural} fundamental to our work.
+In this section, we briefly describe neural ODEs from an OC perspective.
 The general objective for neural ODEs is defined as:

-Neural ODEs differ from traditional optimal control methods in two ways: the control parameter $\vec u$ is a time-invariant variable interpreted as network weights, and the loss is evaluated at the end of the trajectory due to the analogous nature of integration time step to hidden layers in a standard neural network.
+Neural ODEs differ from traditional OC methods in two ways.
+Firstly. the control parameter $\vec u$ is a time-invariant variable interpreted as network weights.
+Secondly, the loss is evaluated at the end of the trajectory due to the analogous nature of the integration time step to hidden layers in a standard neural network.
 As a result, the canonical equations of neural ODEs are a special case of PMP, with the costate vector $\vec{\dot{p}^*} = -H_{\vec x}|_* = -\vec f_{\vec x}^\top(\vec x(t), \vec \theta, t)\vec p(t)$ ignoring the effects of running loss $L_{\vec x}(\vec x(t))$.
-Therefore, although neural ODEs create a familiar grounding to OC they cannot be immediately applied to problems where change of state along time matters. \cite{ainsworth2021faster} provides a reformulation of neural ODE's gradient estimator for policy learning.
-In the next segment we show how this can also be extended to the value and Lyapunov space.
+Therefore, although neural ODEs create a familiar grounding to OC they cannot be immediately applied to problems where a change of state over time matters.
+The authors of \cite{ainsworth2021faster} provide a reformulation of neural ODE's gradient estimator for policy learning, which we show can be extended to the value and Lyapunov space in the next section.